-The Donaghey Scholars Honors Program has a core curriculum that virtually replaces UA Little Rock’s general education core.
+The Donaghey Scholars Honors Program has a core curriculum that essentially replaces UA Little Rock’s general education core.
 Class enrollment is limited to Scholars, ensuring small class sizes and faculty engagement.

-Most core classes are intimate, seminar-style classes that emphasize close reading of primary texts, vigorous discussion, and extensive writing.
+Most core classes are intimate, seminar-style classes that emphasize close reading of primary texts, vigorous discussion, extensive writing, and independent study.
 Most often, these courses are team-taught, ensuring a comprehensive view of the subjects from outstanding faculty across disciplines.
+The curriculum is at the forefront of honors education nationally.

 Core Courses